barebaric/belt-sander/README.md

    - [x] Order parts

+   - [ ] Double check polarity of xdrive connectors, they use red for GND in some cases!
+(GPIO-connector seems wrong in photos)

+   - [ ] Figure out maximum power draw of 5V pins of ODrive.
+(Sufficient for ESP8266+Display?
+Otherwise need a separate step down module)

+   - [ ] Breadboard the whole setup

+- [ ] Software

-   - [ ] Configure and test ODrive
+   - [ ] Configure and test ODrive with motor

+   - [ ] Figure out ESP8266 / ODrive communication via SPI

-   - [ ] Program microcontroller with potentiometer
+   - [ ] Program ESP8266 with potentiometer to set velocity

+   - [ ] Program ESP8266 to display set speed

+   - [ ] Retrieve and display actual speed from ODrive

 - [ ] Design and refine an electronics enclosure module to fit into the sander

    - [ ] Enclosure

    - [ ] Potentiometer knob

-   - [ ] Perhaps include a display for speed?

    - [ ] Final assembly